-Ross County v St Johnstone
+County need final-day win after 95th-minute goal

 Goal!

 Goal!
-Ross County 0, St. Johnstone 1.
-Stevie May (St. Johnstone) right footed shot from outside the box to the bottom right corner.
-Assisted by Drey Wright.
+Ross County 3, St. Johnstone 3.
+Ryan McGowan (St. Johnstone) left footed shot from very close range to the bottom left corner following a corner.

 Post update